sulu-cmf/SuluProductBaseBundle/Documentation/development.md

 ### Type

-Types are loaded into the database and the container with data-fixtures.
+Types are loaded into the database the with data-fixtures.
-They are accessible with the following parameter: `sulu_product.product_types_map`
+They are accessible as key to id map with the following parameter: `sulu_product.product_types_map`

-This parameter contains a key to id mapping:

 e.g.

 ```
 [
+  'PRODUCT' => 1,
-  PRODUCT_VARIANT => 5,
+  'PRODUCT_VARIANT' => 5,
 ]
 ```